What Do Wild Pigeons Eat?

 Providing dense shrubs or evergreen trees as potential nesting sites and putting up a nesting cone can also attract pigeons.
 Make sure to have a birdbath nearby with ledges for them to stand on.

-See also Feasting Feathered Friends: The Top Foods for Wild Pigeons
+See also Summer Treats: The Best Foods for Pigeons!

 What Do Wild Baby Pigeons Eat?